marisa2306/marisa2306/README.md

 # Hi there 👋, I am Marisa

 An Italian former Architect who recently decided to switch careers and become a Full Stack Web Developer.
+To help me with my transition, I decided to attend Ironhack Web Development Bootcamp in Madrid where I graduated as a Full-Stack MERN developer.

 I like to take project from the conceptual stage of visual mock-ups and carry it through development all by myself.

 - 🌱 I’m currently learning React Redux, Hooks
 - 👯 I’m looking to collaborate on Open Source project
 - 💬 Ask me about Code, Design, Travels, Italy

+I'm always looking to grow my personal and professional skills, so don't hesitate to contact me or to give me suggestions and advices.

 ## You can find me here